Up the volcano I go but land in hell!January 27, 2017 in El Salvador ⋅ ☀️ 34 °C

 The $5 volcano has a lovely view and it looks like they are building a cafe and there is a half finished viewing platform.

 Then back to the new truck which you stand in hanging onto a rope which gives you rope burn because the truck shakes so much going over the rocks!

 There is a vote as to whether we carry onto the planned volcano.
-Majority vote means we do so we start hiking.
-I'm over it and am thinking of my hammock.
+I vote quit but majority vote means we start hiking.
+I'm so over it and am thinking of my hammock.

 At the top is a timber lookout which can only hold four people at a time - its pretty shaky though - hope no one is on it when it eventually collapses.